Inventory¶

 Although serial numbers are maintained for many devices, the field often contains the device address or a combination

 of device address and serial number.
-The serial number is in structure 740
+The serial number is in structure 740, which mapps it to the device ID.
+A

 device that exposes multiple addresses, such as RCT inverters (inverter + energy meter) appear multiple times with the